kaurav99/PEQ-AutoEQ/README.md

 Note: Each PEQ file is named according to the headphone model it corresponds to.

+🎯 Important: Due to recent changes, HiByMusic now only recognizes PEQ files located in:

+Internal Storage/ANDROID/DATA/com.hiby.music/files/peqfile

+This folder isn't accessible from regular file managers because of Android's security changes.

+📂 If Your Device Is Rooted

+You can easily copy your PEQ files to the correct directory:

+cp /path/to/your/*.peq /sdcard/Android/data/com.hiby.music/files/peqfile/

+Alternatively, use a root-enabled file manager to move the files.
+Once done, open HiByMusic and import them normally.

+🔧 If Your Device Is NOT Rooted, Use Shizuku + Wireless Debugging

+Shizuku allows apps to access the restricted directory with system-level privileges — without rooting — by pairing via ADB over Wi‑Fi.

+👉 Follow the official Shizuku setup guide here: https://shizuku.rikka.app/guide/setup/

+Quick Steps:

+Install Shizuku (from F‑Droid or Play Store) and a compatible file manager.

+Supported file managers:

+AirData UAV

+Amarok-Hider

+FV File Manager

+MiXplorer

+MiXplorer Silver

+MT Manager

+NMM File Manager / Text Edit

+SDMaid-SE

+Solid Explorer

+SwiftBackup

+Total Commander (version 3.60 beta or later)

+X-Plore

+ZArchiver

+Follow the step-by-step instructions on the official Shizuku website to enable Wireless Debugging and start the Shizuku service.

+In your file manager, enable Shizuku access to Android/data.

+Use your file manager to navigate to:

+Internal Storage/ANDROID/DATA/com.hiby.music/files/peqfile

+Copy or move your .peq files into this folder.

+Launch HiByMusic and import the presets as usual.

+🔄 Note: Shizuku must be reactivated after every device reboot to maintain access to Android/data.

 ## Acknowledgement

 This work would not have been possible without the extensive research and groundwork laid by Jaakko Pasanen in his [AutoEQ](https://github.com/jaakkopasanen/AutoEq/tree/master) project.
 Please consider supporting his work if you find this repository helpful.